brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ```
 Cut and paste the code above into your text editor and save the file as [postrapper.html](../html/postrapper.html).
 Double click the file to open it in your browser.
 Then copy and paste the webhook url from the webhook settings as seen below.

+Alternatively you can copy the source by clicking the [postrapper.html link here](../html/postrapper.html) and copying the contents to save in your sext editor as postrapper.html.

 ![webhook](../img/webhook3.jpg)

 Perform a search for the email below by cutting and pasting the seacrh document into the input section and pressing the __"Send"__ button.